oslokommune/okctl/userdocs/src/index.md

 ## Installation

-To download the latest release, run the command matching your operating system:
+To download the latest release, make sure you have the required pre-requisites.
+Then run the command matching your operating system.

+### Pre-requisites

+* Your own GPG key
+  * List existing keys with `gpg --list-keys`
+  * If you don't have any keys, create a new one with `gpg --gen-key`

 ### Linux